MohammedYaseen97/Analytics-Vidhya-Joke-Rating-Prediction/README.md

 We thank Dr. Ken Goldberg's group for putting this super cool data together and for permission to share it with the AV community.

 ## Data
-This dataset contains 40,863 users who have rate 139 Jokes b/w -10 to 10 rating.
-Total ratings databaase contains 1,092,059 observations.
+This dataset contains 40,863 users who have rated 139 Jokes b/w -10 to 10 rating.
+Total ratings database contains 1,092,059 observations.

 ## Approach
 Simple item-based collaborative filtering.
 (I know, but it's my first try at recommender engines.. what did you expect ? xD)